Panchadip-128/-Personal_code-/README.md

-To be updated soon with full data
+To be updated soon with full data and info